dafinaak/Salient-Object-Detection-Project_DafinaKeqmezi/README.md

 **Augmentation.** Horizontal flip, brightness jitter, and random crop — applied only to the training split.
 Geometric augmentations are applied identically to image and mask.

-**Bonus: resumable training.** Every epoch saves `last.pth` (model weights, optimizer state, current epoch, history).
+**Resumable training.** Every epoch saves `last.pth` (model weights, optimizer state, current epoch, history).
 On restart, the script detects the checkpoint and resumes seamlessly.

 ---

-## Limitations and next steps
+## Limitations and Next Steps

 - Trained on ECSSD only (700 training images) — using DUTS-TR (~10,500) would substantially improve generalization.
 - 128 × 128 resolution loses fine detail — moving to 224 × 224 with the same architecture is a one-line change.